 Creating a Lan network between android and PC means being able to access from your smartphone any device that is part of our home network, in particular to all the folders on our computer, it is therefore clear that configuring this functionality is very useful in many cases.

-we will be able to transfer files from any folder on the smartphone to a specific folder on the PC, this is also a function AirDroid, but in this case it turns out to be much more powerful: in fact with airdroid the main limit is the inability to access all the folders of the smartphone (such as those that reside in the root partition of the system).
-We will also be able to access all the folders of the smartphone from the PC using the FTP protocol, without any need for the USB cable, simply from the browser.
+we will be able to transfer files from any folder on the smartphone to a specific folder on the PC, this is also a function AirDroid, but in this case it turns out to be much more powerful: in fact with airdroid the main limit is not being able to access all the folders of the smartphone (such as those residing in the root partition of the system).
+We will also be able to access all the smartphone folders from the PC using the FTP protocol, without any need for the USB cable, simply from the browser.